monarch-initiative/SvAnna/docs/running.rst

 * ``--output-format`` - comma separated list of output formats to use for writing the results.
 See :ref:`rstoutputformats` section for available output formats (default ``html``)
 * ``--prefix`` - prefix for output files (default: based on the input VCF name)
 * ``--report-top-variants`` - report top *n* variants in the HTML report (default: ``100``)
+* ``--uncompressed-output`` - the tabular and VCF output files are compressed by default.
+Use this flag if you want to disable compressing the output files (default: ``false``)

+See the next section to learn more about the SvAnna :ref:`rstoutputformats`.

 .. _example.vcf: https://github.com/TheJacksonLaboratory/Squirls/blob/development/squirls-cli/src/examples/example.vcf